SuperOfficeDocs/data-access/docs/netserver/web-services/endpoints/rest-webapi/index.md

 ## System

-Users, Roles, License stuff are exposed via simple endpoints.
+Users, roles, and license stuff are exposed via simple endpoints.
 If you have admin rights in your role, you can POST or PUT to update system information.

 * `/api/v1/User/Tony`
 * `/api/v1/Role/12`